DeNederlandscheBank/nifigator/docs/05_using a NifVector graph.md

 would have        61 	9               6   	2       37   	10   	32      0
 ```

 The number of contexts that a word has in common with contexts of another word can be used as a measure of similarity.
-You see that most of them are forms of the verb 'have'.
-Contexts ending with 'been' describe perfect tenses.
-The word 'had' (second row) has 7 contexts in common with the word 'has' so this word is very similar.
+So, the word 'had' (second row) has 7 contexts in common with the word 'has' so this word is very similar.
 The phrase 'would have' (seventh row) has 6 contexts in common, so 'would have' is also similar but less similar than the word 'had'.
-Normally a much higher number of most frequent contexts are used for similarity.
+We used a limited number of contexts to show the idea; normally a higher number of contexts are used to compare the similarity of words.

+The similarities found can explained as follows.
+In this case, you see that similar words are all forms of the verb 'have'.
+This is because the verb is often used in the construction of perfect tenses, where the verb 'have' is combined with the past participle of another verb, in this case the often occuring 'been'.

 Note that the list contains 'has not'.

 ### Top phrase similarities